The case of HD 106906 debris disc: A binary's revenge: Towards HD 106906 Debris Dynamics: Secular Dynamical Model and Associated Equilibria

-Here it is important to note that although the stellar binary in the HD 106906 system lives on an eccentric orbit \citep[][]{de2019near}, we limit $\Psi_{\rm AB}$ to quadrupolar order because we are considering a stellar twin which has a negligible/null octupolar contribution, depending as it does on the difference in mass between the stellar components \citep[e.g.,][]{correia2016secular}.
-On the other end, we expand the potential of the eccentric inclined planet to octupolar order keeping in mind the recent work in \cite{farhat2021laplace}, which gives vivid illustrations of how going beyond quadrupoles is essential to Laplace-like dynamics with eccentric outer perturbers.
-We define:
+Note that, although the stellar binary in the HD 106906 system lives on an eccentric orbit \citep[][]{de2019near}, we limit $\Psi_{\rm AB}$ to quadrupolar order because we are considering a stellar twin which has a negligible/null octupolar contribution, depending as it does on the difference in mass between the stellar components \citep[e.g.,][]{correia2016secular}.